heathdyer25/TalantaInterviewProject/README.md

 * [FR 1.0] The system shall display a dropdown list of predefined companies' ticker symbols (ex.
 APPL, MSFT, AMZN, GOOGL, NVDA).
 * [FR 1.1] The system shall allow the user to select one or more companies from the list.
 * [FR 1.2] The system shall allow the user to select all or deselect all companies from the list at once.
+* [FR 1.3] The system shall allow the user to search for a specific ticker symbol, also filtering out other symbols.
-* [FR 1.3] The system shall retrieve the next upcoming earnings release date for all selected companies when the user submits the form.
+* [FR 2.1] The system shall retrieve the next upcoming earnings release date for all selected companies when the user submits the form.
-* [FR 1.4] The system shall display the earnings date in a table format.
+* [FR 2.2] The system shall display the earnings date in a table format.
-* [FR 1.5] The system shall allow the user to sort the table by the company name or the release date.
+* [FR 2.3] The system shall allow the user to sort the table by the company name or the release date.

 ### Non-Functional Requirements

 * [NFR 1.0] The application must be developed with a Python backend.
 * [NFR 1.1] The application must use publicly available platforms (ex.
 Yahoo Finance)
-* [NFR 1.2] The system shall respond to user requests within 2 seconds under normal load
-* [NFR 1.3] The system must be accessible via a standard web browser
+* [NFR 1.2] The system must be accessible via a standard web browser

 # Design